How to Share the Gospel: Simple Presentation Tools

 Step FOUR: We must trust Jesus Christ as Lord and Savior and receive Him by personal invitation.

-Billy Graham’s gospel presentation uses the cross as a bridge between us and God.
+Billy Graham’s approach to how to share the gospel uses the cross as a bridge between us and God.
 Another simple presentation of the gospel I soon discovered and used for years was the Bridge Illustration and One Verse Evangelism, developed by the Navigators.
 I would use Romans 6:23 to outline the gospel message, drawing the bridge diagram on napkins, placemats, pizza boxes, in the sand, in the air… For a long time, this was Sonlife’s go-to evangelism training in our SEMP and EQUIP student evangelism training conferences, and I literally trained thousands to share their faith using this method.

-Sonlife had also developed a simple gospel booklet, Knowing God Personally, which incorporates the bridge illustration.
-Over one million people have been introduced to the gospel message through this simple tool, which is still available through our webstore.
+Sonlife has also developed a simple gospel tract, Knowing God Personally, which incorporates the bridge illustration.
+Over one million people have been introduced to the gospel message through this simple tool, which is available as booklets through our webstore and as a website you can share with friends.

 Then, in 2003, I developed my own evangelism training based on the acronym YMCA.
 This fun training incorporated John 3:16 as the one verse to build the gospel message around: